 What is NURSYS?

 NURSYS is a comprehensive national database that enables nurses to gain access to information about their practice privileges and the state board they are registered with.
 Employers can use this service as well because it helps them verify whether someone meets necessary requirements on licensing, discipline history, and past employment records all from one source.

 Under current Arizona law, once a disciplinary action is reported to NURSYS from the Arizona Nursing Board it can never be removed.
-Disciplinary actions used to be removed from the Board’s website after 5 years; however, that policy has changed now that the Board no longer hosts their own license verification.
+Disciplinary actions used to be removed from the Board’s website after 5 years; however, that policy has changed now that the Board no longer hosts its own license verification.

 Decree of Censure

 So, Is a Decree of Censure from The Arizona Nursing Board Public?
 No, a decree of censure is considered formal discipline and is reported to NURSYS (the national database for verification of nurse licensure).
 So, a decree of censure would always show up if an employer were to verify your license on NURSYS.